joe27g/Discord-Theme/README.md

 This will fetch the latest version from this repo every time.

 ### Variables:
-See [the EnhancedDiscord style.css](https://github.com/joe27g/EnhancedDiscord/blob/master/plugins/style.css) for a list of CSS variables used in this theme.
+See [the first few lines of the theme](/blob/master/theme.css#L5-L21) for a list of CSS variables used in this theme.